erikdubbelboer/blog.dubbelboer.com/_posts/2025-02-09-attraction-game-gemini.md

 keywords: html5 canvas game llm gemini gemini-2.0-flash
 ---

-This is an experiment to recreate the basics of <a href="https://store.steampowered.com/app/1519770/nbody/" target="_blank">Sokpop's n-body</a> game in HTML5 canvas using the new Gemini 2.0 Flash.
+This is an experiment to recreate the basics of <a href="https://store.steampowered.com/app/1519770/nbody/" target="_blank">Sokpop's n-body</a> game, in HTML5 canvas using, the new Gemini 2.0 Flash.
 The game is a simple physics-based game where you shoot a comet towards a target while other stars or suns attract the comet you shoot.
 The game is simple but has a nice feel to it.

+I tried to do this purely by talking to the LLM.
+I didn't look at the code until the end.
+I wanted to see if someone without any programming knowledge could build a game this way.

 Why Gemini 2.0 Flash?
 It's a state of the art model, with a big context window, and it's cheap.
 If I were to build a game building service, I would use this model.

-This is the game after 23 iterations:
+This is the game after 24 iterations:
-<iframe id="iframe-23" src="/star-attraction-game/23.html" width="920" height="518"></iframe>
+<iframe src="/star-attraction-game/24.html" width="920" height="518"></iframe>

 ## Iteration 1